parnic/go-assetprecompiler/README.md

-Files | An array of strings representing paths to files you want compiled Minify | Bool, optionally minify the files with https://github.com/tdewolff/minify OutputDir | String, the directory you'd like to write the compiled files to (with trailing slash)
+Files | An array of strings representing paths to files you want compiled Minify | Bool, optionally minify the files with https://github.com/tdewolff/minify OutputDir | String, the directory you'd like to write the compiled files to (with trailing slash) FilePrefix | String, what, if anything, should be prefixed onto the output filenames

 Note that if an output dir is specified, "css" and "js" subdirectories will be used/created to hold the resulting files.
 Leaving it blank will cause it to not write any files to disk.